Aku, Enugu State

 Aku is a larger town in Enugu State, Nigeria.
 It is located in Igbo Etiti Local Government Area.

-Aku is known for agriculture and cultural practices such as their Odo festival.
+Aku is known for agriculture, academics and cultural practices such as their Odo festival.

 The town has an official Post Office.

 There are 13 villages in Aku, viz: Use, Amabokwu, Mgboko, Umu-Ezike, Ohemuje, Offienyi, Obie, Nua, Amogwu, Ugwunani, Oshigo, Oda and Ugwuegede.
 The first six villages are called Aka-ibite, the next four, Aka-utara and the last three, Ejouona.